Filtering

 }

-As soon as we want to apply any filter to any of the relationships, explicitly including those that we are interested in is mandatory
+Note, however, that as any filters are applied to any of the relationships, explicitly including those that you are interested in subscribing to is a mandatory step.

-For example if all relationships should be returned, but we want to filter-out the REVIEWED ones with a score less than 7:
+For example, if all relationships should be returned, but you want to filter-out the REVIEWED ones which have a score lower than 7, this is how your query may look like:

 {